indig0fox/ATGM_A3/README.md

 2. at each update, the server will rebroadcast the "supply box contents" variable to all machines
 3. when ATGM_fnc_fillCrateFromPlayers is called, the box is filled with magazines representing the starting loadouts of each player + a small set of medical supplies
   [_this] call ATGM_fnc_fillCrateFromPlayers;

+note: if Zeus Enhanced (ZEN) is loaded, a dialog will be presented to the actor that will prompt for ALL or a specific squad to fill it based off, as well as a picker that will allow them to pick 25%, 50%, 75%, or 100% resupply.
+The total saved count of each unique item will be reduced by the given percentage, and there will always be at least one of every saved item.

 CONVERSATIONS
 Use this in a trigger, and adjust to match description.ext > CfgSentences